KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 In this script, the Search-UnifiedAuditLog cmdlet is used to search the audit log for entries between the specified start and end times.
 The ReturnLargeSet parameter is set by specifying the SessionId and SessionCommand parameters in the $parameters object.
 The results of the search are then looped through and each entry is output to the console.

+> ReturnLargeSet:  Will return return unsorted data.
+By using paging, you can access a maximum of 50,000 results.
+This is the recommended value if an ordered result is not required and has been optimized for search latency.

 ```powershell
 # Set the start and end time for the audit log search
 $startTime = "01/01/2022 00:00:00"